bitpower-frontend/quick-vue-electron/README.md

 # quick-vue-electron
-A Tool for Building Classical Vue-Electron Project
+A Tool for Building Typical Vue-Electron Project

 ## Get started